top of page

 2. Why This Matters

-It is the final decision gate before the organisation commits resources and formally enters the Delivery stage.
+An AI Business Case is the final decision gate before the organisation commits resources and formally enters the Delivery stage.

 This positioning matters.